bryanlittlefield/Magento-local.xml-Template/README.md

 Magento-local.xml-Template
 ==========================

-A great Start for your next Magento Theme's local.xml file
+A Great Start for your next Magento Theme's local.xml file

 ```xml